kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 }
 ```

+> NOTE: `coin` is a non-upgradable contract which means that it will likely not
+> be updated to accomodate `webauthn-wallet` accounts.
+This is a special case
+> which is why the `webauthn-wallet` contract implements specific functions and
+> capabilities that can be used in place of the corresponding versions in the
+> `coin` contract.
+Other contracts should be implemented to be compatible with
+> `webauthn-wallet` accounts by default.

 ### Step 2 - Send data to the SpireKey wallet

 When you are finished creating the unsigned transaction, you can then send that